pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 - data.user_id (String)
   - The ID of a user who has just subscribed to the presence channel.
 - data.user_info (Object)
   - An object containing information about that user who has just subscribed to the channel.
-The contents of the `user_info` property depends on what the application server replied with when the presence channel was authenticated.
+The contents of the `user_info` property depends on what the application server replied with when the access to the presence channel was authorized.

 #### Example JSON